ePC: Fast and Deep Predictive Coding in Digital Simulation: Error-based PC and Connections to Other Algorithms

 While weight gradients in PC have no inherent dynamics (they are computed only after energy minimization), we can track how they would evolve if optimization were stopped at intermediate steps using their local formulas (\cref{eq:spc_weight_update}).
 The results are shown in \cref{fig:mnist-deep-linear-grads}.

 The analysis reveals several key insights about the gradient behavior of the two PC variants.
 Both ePC and sPC eventually converge to identical analytical PC weight gradients, reconfirming their theoretical equivalence from \cref{apdx:theoretical_equivalence_so_eo}.
-Notably, these PC gradients are distinct from backpropagation gradients across all layers, differing in both direction and magnitude.
+Notably, these PC gradients are distinct from backpropagation gradients across all layers, both in direction and in magnitude.

-Nonetheless, the gradient dynamics differ dramatically between the two methods.
-At $T=1$, ePC starts at the backprop gradients (as shown in \cref{apdx:exact_backprop_epc}) and rapidly transitions toward the PC solution.
+When comparing ePC to sPC, the gradient dynamics differ dramatically.
+At $T=1$, ePC starts at $\lambda$-rescaled backprop gradients (as shown in \cref{apdx:exact_backprop_epc}) and rapidly transitions toward the PC solution.
 By contrast, sPC appears to transition from exact-zero gradients directly to PC.\footnote{The directional wandering is likely just an artifact from the cosine similarity with a near-zero vector.}

 As expected, sPC suffers from severe signal propagation issues.
 Deeper layers stay at zero weight gradients for a long time, while layer 18 (the only initially non-zero gradient) actually becomes \textit{more} aligned with backprop before slowly moving toward PC.
 This creates a significant risk, where early (pre-equilibrium) termination of sPC surely implements something other than true PC, despite achieving reasonable learning performance with extremely small yet informative gradients.